ajrcarey/pdfium-render/README.md

 ## What's new

-Version 0.7.13 adds transformation functions to `PdfRenderConfig`, allowing a page to be optionally moved, scaled, rotated, and skewed during rendering; adds clipping support to `PdfRenderConfig`, allowing for rendering of only a portion of a page.
+Version 0.7.13 adds transformation functions to `PdfRenderConfig`, allowing a page to be optionally moved, scaled, rotated, and skewed during rendering, and adds clipping support to `PdfRenderConfig`, allowing for rendering of only a portion of a page.

 Version 0.7.12 adds additional page rendering functions `PdfPage::render_into_bitmap()` and